 - Accidental damage from electrical currents

-The most common policy, which covers all perils except for floods and earthquakes.
+The most popular policy.
+It covers all perils except for floods and earthquakes.
 If you’re unsure about needing flood coverage in your homeowners policy, take a look at our flood insurance guide.

 This is renter’s insurance, which of course doesn’t apply to homeowners.
 However, if you’re looking for this type of insurance, make sure to check out our reviews on the best renter’s insurance companies.